Physician Assistant Direct Entry Program

-- In your fourth year, upon meeting the program acceptance guidelines, you have the potential to secure your future as a Physician Assistant as Bay Path will offer the top 10 members of your cohort, who meet the acceptance criteria, a spot in our MS in Physician Assistant Studies.
+- In your fourth year, upon meeting the program acceptance guidelines, you have the potential to secure your future as a Physician Assistant as Bay Path will offer the top 10 members of your cohort, who meet the acceptance criteria, an interview for a reserved spot in our MS in Physician Assistant Studies.

 Bay Path University is one of only a handful of programs that offers this possibility for your future.
 Start on your pathway to success at Bay Path University!

 - SAT score >1170 or ACT score >24

 - Four natural science courses

 - Three math courses through pre-calculus with a final grade of "B" or better

 - Two letters of recommendation, including one from a science academic representative

 - Admissions Interview with the undergraduate PA Direct Entry Pathway program admissions team